Jurfest/nx-ng-ionic/README.md

 5. **Access the Application**

    - Web: Open `http://localhost:4200` in your browser.
    - Mobile: Open `http://localhost:8100` in your browser.
+For a better experience, choose iOS or Android dimensions in Chrome Dev Tools device toolbar - after choose a device, reload the page (f5) to view layout variations.

 ## Usage